What is a small business loan?

 - Complete any questionnaires sent by credit reference agencies

-Lenders charge interest on money borrowed, calculated as a percentage of the loan.
-When it comes to small business loans, lenders will assess your business profile in terms of risk factors, taking various things into consideration.
-Usually, the higher the risk for the lender, the higher the interest rate will be.
-Read More »
+Lenders charge interest on money borrowed, which is calculated as a percentage of the loan.
+Where a business poses a ‘higher risk’, a lender will offer a higher interest rate to match the increased risk for lending.
+When it comes to small business loans, lenders will assess your business profile in terms of risk factors, taking various factors into consideration.
+Interest rates depend on:

 - The lender you’re matched with